-Technology: Cutting-edge software for language acquisition and computer resources are available within state-of-the-art classrooms and in the International Computer Lab (ICL).
+Technology: Cutting-edge software for language acquisition and computer resources is available within state-of-the-art classrooms and in the International Computer Labs (ICL).

-Facilities: IELP students have full access to all SCC and SFCC facilities, e.g. Fitness Center, Library, Spartan Theater, Recreation Center, and all college activities.
+Facilities: IELP students have full access to all SCC and SFCC facilities, e.g. Fitness Centers, Libraries, Spartan Theater, Recreation Centers, and all college activities.

-Integration: Student involvement in the college, district, and community is promoted by means of quarterly Service Learning programs (International Peer Mentor program), campus clubs and organizations, including the International Club and Phi Theta Kappa, as well as involvement in community participation projects.
+Integration: Student involvement in the college, district, and community is promoted by means of the quarterly International Peer Mentor program, campus clubs and organizations, including the International Club and Phi Theta Kappa, as well as involvement in community participation projects.
 In addition, many students take advantage of the Homestay program, which allows them to live with an American family.